LaTeX

 LaTeX was originally written in the early 1980s by Leslie Lamport at SRI International.
-The current version is LaTeX2e, first released in 1994 but incrementally updated starting in 2015.
+The current version is LaTeX2e, first released in 1994 and incrementally updated since 2015.
 This update policy replaced earlier plans for a separate release of LaTeX3, which had been in development since 1989.
 LaTeX is free software and is distributed under the LaTeX Project Public License (LPPL).

-Like TeX, LaTeX started as a writing tool for mathematicians and computer scientists, but even from early in its development, it has also been taken up by scholars who needed to write documents that include complex math expressions or non-Latin scripts, such as Arabic, Devanagari, and Chinese.
+Like TeX, LaTeX started as a writing tool for mathematicians and computer scientists, but from early in its development, it has also been taken up by scholars who needed to write documents that include complex math expressions.
+For non-Latin scripts such as Arabic, Devanagari, and Chinese, special packages and compilers are needed to support UTF-8 encoding.

 History

-LaTeX was created in the early 1980s by Leslie Lamport when he was working at Stanford Research Institute (SRI).
-He needed to write TeX macros for his own use and thought that with a little extra effort, he could make a general package usable by others.
-Peter Gordon, an editor at Addison-Wesley, convinced him to write a LaTeX user's manual for publication (Lamport was initially skeptical that anyone would pay money for it); it came out in 1986 and sold hundreds of thousands of copies.
-Meanwhile, Lamport released versions of his LaTeX macros in 1984 and 1985.
+In the early 1980s, Leslie Lamport was working at SRI, where he needed to write TeX macros for his own use.
+He thought that with a little extra effort, he could make a general package usable by others.
+Having done so, he released versions of his LaTeX macros in 1984 and 1985.
+Peter Gordon, an editor at Addison-Wesley, convinced Lamport to write a LaTeX user's manual for publication.
+Lamport was initially skeptical that anyone would pay money for it, but it came out in 1986 and sold hundreds of thousands of copies.
 On 21 August 1989, at a TeX Users Group (TUG) meeting at Stanford, Lamport agreed to turn over maintenance and development of LaTeX to Frank Mittelbach.
 Mittelbach, along with Chris Rowley and Rainer Schöpf, formed the LaTeX3 team; in 1994, they released LaTeX2e, the current standard version.
-LaTeX3 has since been discontinued as a separate format and has become a programming layer within LaTeX2e since 2018.
+LaTeX3 has been discontinued as a separate format; since 2018, it has been a programming layer within LaTeX2e.